Renault, Citroen French car sales up in December - BFM radio

-PARIS Dec 24 Renault's French car registrations jumped 31 percent in the first 20 days of December and rival Citroen's rose 19 percent while Peugeot sales declined, BFM Business radio said on Tuesday, without specifying its sources.
+PARIS Renault's (RENA.PA) French car registrations jumped 31 percent in the first 20 days of December and rival Citroen's (PEUP.PA) rose 19 percent while Peugeot sales declined, BFM Business radio said on Tuesday, without specifying its sources.

 Renault, Peugeot and Citroen were not immediately available to comment.